Aminopolycarboxylic acid

 Aspartic acid is an aminodicarboxylic acid and precursor to other ligands.

 An aminopolycarboxylic acid (sometimes abbreviated APCA) is a chemical compound containing one or more nitrogen atoms connected through carbon atoms to two or more carboxyl groups.
 Upon deprotonation of their carboxylic acids, aminopolycarboxylates form strong complexes with metal ions.
-This property makes aminopolycarboxylic acids useful complexone in a wide variety of chemical, medical, and environmental applications.
+This property makes aminopolycarboxylic acids a useful complexone in a wide variety of chemical, medical, and environmental applications.
 Some such ligands produced on a large commercial scale include EDTA and NTA.

 Structure

-The parent of this family of ligands is the amino acid glycine, H_{2}NCH_{2}COOH, in which the amino group, NH_{2}, is separated from the carboxyl group, COOH by a single methylene group, CH_{2}.
-When the carboxyl group is deprotonated the glycinate ion can function as a bidentate ligand, binding the metal centre through the nitrogen and one of two carboxylate oxygen atoms, to form chelate complexes of metal ions.
+This family of ligands is often derived, structurally at least, from the amino acid glycine, H_{2}NCH_{2}COOH, in which the amino group, NH_{2}, is separated from the carboxyl group, COOH, by a single methylene group, CH_{2}.
+When the carboxyl group is deprotonated, the glycinate ion can function as a bidentate ligand, binding the metal centre through the nitrogen and one of two carboxylate oxygen atoms, to form chelate complexes of metal ions.

-Replacement of a hydrogen atom on the nitrogen of glycine by another acetate residue, –CH_{2}COOH gives iminodiacetic acid, IDA, which is a tridentate ligand.
+Replacement of a hydrogen atom on the nitrogen of glycine by another acetate residue, −CH_{2}COOH, gives iminodiacetic acid, IDA, which is a tridentate ligand.
 Further substitution gives nitrilotriacetic acid, NTA, which is a tetradentate ligand.
 These compounds can be described as aminopolycarboxylates.
 Related ligands can be derived from other amino acids other than glycine, notably aspartic acid.